kubewarden/docs/docs/reference/CRDs.md

-AdmissionPolicyList contains a list of AdmissionPolicy
+AdmissionPolicyList contains a list of AdmissionPolicy.